-The adoption process for intercountry children is strictly controlled by each State and Territory under the relevant Adoption Act and by the Commonwealth Government under the Immigration (Guardianship of Children) Act 1946.
-Although the Commonwealth, State and Territory Governments are jointly responsible for investigating and approving overseas adoption programs, a suitable central agency in the overseas country is required to administer the program in accordance with standards acceptable to Australia.
-Although each State and Territory has its own legislation relating to intercountry adoption, the process is relatively similar across the jurisdictions (Figure 7).
+The adoption process for intercountry children is strictly controlled by each state and territory under the relevant Adoption Act and by the Commonwealth Government under the Immigration (Guardianship of Children) Act 1946.
+Although the Commonwealth, and the state and territory governments are jointly responsible for investigating and approving overseas adoption programs, a suitable central agency in the overseas country is required to administer the program in accordance with standards acceptable to Australia.
+Although each state and territory has its own legislation relating to intercountry adoption, the process is relatively similar across the jurisdictions (Figure 7).

-In December 1998 Australia ratified the Hague Convention on Protection of Children and Co-operation in Respect of Intercountry Adoption:
+In December 1998 Australia ratified the Hague Convention on Protection of Children and Cooperation in Respect of Intercountry Adoption: